TEAM

 Ryan is passionate about empowering and educating young professionals through direct mentorships, internship opportunities, and entertainment workshops.
 When he's not working, he enjoys traveling, hiking, writing, drinking matcha, and spending as much time as possible at the cinema.

-Ryan currently resides in Southern California with his beautiful wife of 8 years, Rebecca, and their 4-year-old son, Amari.
+Ryan currently resides in Southern California with his beautiful wife of 8 years, Rebecca, and their son, Amari.

 Cass Taylor